About Cortland Gilliam

 Cultural space-making and space-taking are essential to his artistic and political practice and the ways he aims to cultivate community.
 In his academic work, Cortland studies cultures, policies and practices of school discipline, as well as histories of Black pre-voting-age youth contributions to political struggles and liberation movements during the late twentieth century.
 In his creative works – which span poetry, filmmaking, and curation – he explores and illuminates the hues and textures of racialized experiences, identities, and histories.

 During his time as a graduate student, Cortland has regularly performed his work around the NC Triangle area – as a creative outlet at various open mic nights and at protest rallies in service of the local anti-racist movement of the past six years.
-Additionally, Cortland’s written work has appeared in Gulf Stream Magazine and in an independently published collection of emerging NC-based poets, Triangle Poetry Twenty-Twenty-One.
+Additionally, Cortland’s written work has appeared in Walter Magazine, Gulf Stream Magazine, and in an independently published collection of emerging NC-based poets, Triangle Poetry Twenty-Twenty-One.

 Cortland’s fusion of the creative and political has also extended to artistic works beyond the poetry.
 In response to the University of North Carolina at Chapel Hill administration’s refusal to remove a Confederate monument on campus and proactively disrupt the broader university culture of white supremacy, Cortland participated in a daily performative “Noose Protest”, in which he and graduate colleague Jerry Wilson wore white and Carolina Blue nooses while on the campus of the University of North Carolina at Chapel Hill for nine-months.
 This protest effort led to a follow-up project, wherein Cortland and Jerry co-curated the collaborative art exhibition #BlackOutLoudUNC.